Tenebrae (film): An "imaginary city"

 In an interview that appeared in Cinefantastique, Argento noted that the film was intended as near-science fiction, taking place "about five or more years in the future ...
-Tenebrae occurs in a world inhabited by fewer people with the result that the remainder are wealthier and less crowded.
-Something has happened to make it that way but no one remembers, or wants to remember ...
+Tenebrae occurs in a world inhabited by fewer people, with the result that the remainder are wealthier and less crowded.
+Something has happened to make it that way, but no one remembers, or wants to remember ...
 It isn't exactly my Blade Runner, of course, but nevertheless a step into the world of tomorrow.
 If you watch the film with this perspective in mind, it will become very apparent."
 Argento later insisted that the film was set in an imaginary city, fifteen years in the future and that the disaster the city's inhabitants were striving to forget was an atomic bomb blast.
 Despite Argento's claim, Maitland McDonagh observed that this vaguely science-fictional concept "isn't apparent at all" and that no critics at the time noted the underlying futuristic theme in their reviews of the theatrical release of the film.
 The film critic and author Kim Newman countered that in avoiding a more recognisable Rome in favour of suburbia, Argento had succeeded in giving some parts of the film an almost futuristic sheen.
 Argento biographer Alan Jones agreed that Argento's intention did come across in these scenes, and Newman cites the on-screen use of a videophone as an attempt by Argento to place Tenebrae in the near future.

 While rejecting this thematic concern as unrealized by Argento, McDonagh noted that the result of the director's experiment is a strange "architectural landscape" that becomes the "key element in differentiating Tenebrae from Argento's earlier gialli."
-Argento's use of unusual architectural space and so-called visual "hyper-realism" results in an enormously fake looking environment.
+Argento's use of unusual architectural space and so-called visual "hyper-realism" results in an enormously fake-looking environment.
 Seizing on the director's additional comment, "...
 I dreamed an imaginary city in which the most amazing things happen", she notes that the film's "fictive space couldn't be less 'real'", with its "vast unpopulated boulevards, piazzas that look like nothing more than suburban American malls, hard-edged Bauhaus apartment buildings, anonymous clubs, and parking garages."
-The EUR district of Rome, where much of Tenebrae was filmed, was built in preparation for the 1942 World's Fair and intended by then-Prime Minister of Italy Benito Mussolini to be a celebration of twenty years of fascism.
-Rostock believes that Argento used this location as an attempt to realize his theme of an imaginary city; the district gives a glimpse of a future Rome that never was, showing the city how it might have looked had fascism not fallen.
+The EUR district of Rome, where much of Tenebrae was filmed, was built in preparation for the 1942 World's Fair and intended by then-Prime Minister of Italy Benito Mussolini to be a celebration of 20 years of fascism.
+Rostock believes that Argento used this location to realize his theme of an imaginary city; the district offers a glimpse of a future Rome that never was, showing the city as it might have looked had fascism not fallen.